Polymer translocation through extended patterned pores in two dimensions: scaling of the total translocation time: Introduction

-Experimental studies on polymer translocation involve pores of finite lengths in which pore-polymer interactions play a dominant role~\cite{storm2003fabrication,wanunu2007chemically,chen2004probing,lan2011pressure,liu2012voltage}.
-There have been theoretical and computational studies on finite-length pores where the shape of the extended pore is cylindrical with different patterned pore-polymer interactions~\cite{luo2007influence,luo2008translocation,cohen2012stochastic,cohen2012translocation,katkar2018role,kumar2018sequencing}, or conical~\cite{nikoofard2013directed,nikoofard2014accuracy,nikoofard2015flexible,sharma2022driven,Sharma_2024,upadhyay2024epje,upadhyay2024jpcm}.
+While early theoretical work considered a very short or unit‐length pore, most realistic nanopores are extended and of finite length, often with diameters of tens of monomer long.
+In such pores, the details of the pore–polymer interaction and spatial patterning along the pore axis strongly influence the dynamics~\cite{storm2003fabrication,wanunu2007chemically,chen2004probing,lan2011pressure,liu2012voltage}.
+There have been theoretical and computational studies on finite-length pores where the shape of the extended pore is cylindrical, with different patterned pore-polymer interactions~\cite{luo2007influence,luo2008translocation,cohen2012stochastic,cohen2012translocation,katkar2018role,kumar2018sequencing}, or conical~\cite{nikoofard2013directed,nikoofard2014accuracy,nikoofard2015flexible,sharma2022driven,Sharma_2024,upadhyay2024epje,upadhyay2024jpcm}.
 For cylindrical pores, it was estimated that for a fixed external drive $\langle \tau \rangle$ depends on the patterning of the pores.
-It was found that $\langle \tau \rangle$ is the maximum for a fully attractive pore and is minimum for a pore having repulsive exit~\cite{cohen2012translocation,kumar2018sequencing}.
+It was found that $\langle \tau \rangle$ is the maximum for a fully attractive pore and is the minimum for a pore having a repulsive exit~\cite{cohen2012translocation,kumar2018sequencing}.
 It was argued that the pattern stickiness of extended pores can be exploited to predict heteropolymer sequences with different bending rigidities to a high degree of accuracy by translocating them through multiple pores~\cite{kumar2018sequencing}.
 For conical pores, we have one more parameter--the cone apex angle, which we represent by $\alpha$.
 For $\alpha = 0$, we have a cylindrical pore.
 For a conical pore with attractive pore-polymer interactions, $\langle \tau \rangle$ was found to be a nonmonotonic function of $\alpha$ for lower driving forces, which becomes monotonic for higher forces~\cite{sharma2022driven,Sharma_2024}.

-The length of the extended pore, $L_p$, introduces an additional length scale to the problem.
+The length of the extended pore, $L_p$, introduces a second independent length scale in addition to the polymer contour length $N$.
+Understanding how these two compete under different interaction patterns is essential for controlling transport through synthetic or biological nanopores.
 Although there have been many scaling studies of $\langle \tau \rangle$ on the length of the polymer $N$, not much is discussed in the literature on the dependence of $\langle \tau \rangle$ on $L_p$.
 We try to address this in this paper.